alvarosantamariagomez/sari/www/about.md

 3. The cutoff period of the smoother is only approximate and depends on the number of points in the series.
 An empirical scaling has been applied to the algorithm, but thre may still be a bias between the user input cut-off period and the smoother cut-off response.
 Fortunately, this bias is constant for each type of series.
 Therefore, the bias, if any, can be assessed and taken into account by the user by looking at the intersection between the periodograms of the filter series and the filter residual series.
 4. Since it is based on cubic splines, the quality of the Vondr&#225;k smoother may degrade very close to the data limits at the start and end of series, but also near long data gaps.
 5. If the band to be smoothed is narrow, a significant amount of signal will remain in the series.
 This is due to the relatively slow "spectral response" of the smoother, which is slightly worse than a Hanning window (Sylvain Loyer, personal communication).
-6. The effect of filtering the series inside/outside the specified band can also be assessed by plotting the periodogram of the filter and the filter residuals, or by using the wavelet transform.
+6. The effect of filtering the series inside/outside the specified band can be assessed by plotting the periodogram of the filter and the filter residuals, or by using the wavelet transform.
 7. If the series are fitted by an LS or KF model, the residual plot will show the differences between the smoothed series and the fitted model in blue.
 If there is no LS or KF model, the residual plot will show the smoother residuals.

 Notes on the noise analysis: